occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 to read and write events to/from MongoDB.

 #### When to use?
 If you're already using Spring and you don't need reactive support then this is a good choice.
-You can make use of the `@Transactional` annotation to write events and views in the same tx (but make sure you understand what you're going before attempting this).
+You can make use of the `@Transactional` annotation to write events and views in the same transaction (but make sure you understand what you're going before attempting this).

 #### Dependencies